hugomflavio/actel/cran-comments.md

 * removed the argument 'path' from explore(), migration() and residency() to remove the need to rely on work directory changes.

+* set the 'report' argument default to FALSE, so that explore() migration() and residency() only write to the file system by explicit user request (i.e. if the user sets 'report' to TRUE).

 * Removed markup from the package description